Lukasglaubeich/8CartInstaller/README.md

 # 8CartInstaller: A Pico-8 Cart Manager on 3DS
 The Fake-08 Game Selection is not super friendly towards having many Games.
-Thats what this app wants to change by giving a quick and easy way to manage which games are in the p8carts folder and which arent.
+That's what this app wants to change by giving a quick and easy way to manage which games are in the p8carts folder and which aren't.

+>   **DISCLAIMER**
+>   This project is not affiliated with or endorsed by
+>   Lexaloffle Games or the official PICO-8 software.
+>
+>   Fake-08 is a separate project and is not affiliated
+>   with this application.

 ## How to use:
 In order to setup the app, place the .3dsx file somewhere on your SD Card and make a new Folder called "CARTS" (you can change this in code) in the root of your SD card.